LeadWoods0902/DandD_Nightmare_Plague/Nightmare Plague v2/Player Characters/Tom.md

 # Rolbam Eins
-The First Sorcerer of Esgid
+A prominent portal-mancer of Esgid
 # Seram Dos
-Spymaster of Duchess Roderika, blood brother to Lucius Crestwood and god-father of [[Mazikeen Crestwood]]
+Spymaster to Duchess Roderika, blood brother to Lucius Crestwood and god-father of [[Mazikeen Crestwood]]
 # Malkath Tribus

 # Stronvan Au Quatre
-One of Fenian's Four Elite Soldiers, including Niahl
+Ex-member of Fenian's honour guard, including Niahl